-- Buy a six-foot folding table to put in a room that doesn’t necessarily lead directly to the kitchen.
+- Buy a six-foot folding table in a room that doesn’t necessarily lead directly to the kitchen.
 Seeing the kitchen in disarray every day will only add to your stress.
-Your temporary kitchen should be along one side of the family room or living room for example.
+For example, your temporary kitchen should be along one side of the family room or living room.

 - Move several easy-to-make foods such as oatmeal, cereal, and canned foods and place them on the shelves under the table.

-- Stock up on items such as paper plates, disposable cups and dinnerware, and paper towels.
+- Stock up on paper plates, disposable cups, dinnerware, and paper towels.

 Be prepared to wash dishes in the bathroom sink while your kitchen sink is out of order.
-You’ll also need to fill up the coffee maker in the kitchen sink or use bottled water for the duration of the project.
+You’ll also need to fill up the coffee maker in the kitchen sink or use bottled water for the project’s duration.

-- Don’t Plan Elaborate Meals: We understand that you’re probably remodeling your kitchen because you love to prepare food.
+We understand that you’re probably remodeling your kitchen because you love to prepare food.
 Rest assured that we will complete your kitchen as quickly as possible, but we will not sacrifice quality to rush the job.
-It does take time to create a brand new kitchen, even after the demolition process is complete.
+It takes time to create a new kitchen, even after demolition.

-- Keep a Stash of Snacks: Keep things like fresh fruit, dried fruit, crackers, trail mix, and granola bars handy.
+Keep fresh fruit, dried fruit, crackers, trail mix, and granola bars handy.
 You will likely find yourself snacking more during the remodeling process.
-That’s okay as long as you make sure to have some healthy options available as well as a few other tidbits here or there.
+That’s okay as long as you have some healthy options and a few other tidbits here or there.

-- Grill Out: Everyone loves a good, juicy grilled steak, burger, or hotdog.
+Everyone loves a good, juicy steak, burger, or hotdog.
 Take the opportunity to grill out at least a few days a week.
-Search online for amazing new grilled recipes that you haven’t tried yet, and give them a go.
+Search online for amazing new grilled recipes that you have yet to try, and give them a go.